marionettejs/backbone.marionette/docs/marionette.region.md

 ### Showing a View

-Once a region is defined, you can call its `show` and `close` methods to display and shut-down a view:
+Once a region is defined, you can call its `show` and `destroy` methods to display and shut-down a view:

 ```js
 var myView = new MyView();